MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/reference.md

 To open the **Color Picker**:

 1. [Select an element](#select-an-element).
 1. In the **Styles** panel, find the `color`, `background-color`, or similar declaration that you want to change.
-To the left of the `color`, `background-color`, or similar value, there is a small square which is a preview of the color.
+To the left of the `color`, `background-color`, or similar value, there is a small square, which is a preview of the color.

     In the following figure, the small square to the left of `rgba(0, 0, 0, 0.7)` is a preview of that color.